 Is a hair transplant a cure for baldness?

 Strictly speaking, no. However, a follicular unit excision (FUE) hair transplant can sure look and feel like a baldness cure.
 Unlike toupées, wigs or hairpieces, an FUE hair transplant uses your own natural hair, harvested one-by-one from the donor site (usually the back of the head).
 Those follicles are then “planted” one-by-one into areas that are thinning or bald.

 Our gallery of hair transplant before and after photos is proof positive that the results are 100% natural, permanent and undetectable as a transplant.
 And with robotic FUE there is no linear scar.

 Are there any medications that offer a cure for baldness?

 No medications currently exist that will make you sprout a full head of hair.
 However, FDA-approved Minoxidil (Rogaine®) and Finasteride (Propecia®) have been clinically proven to slow and even reverse hair loss.
 Furthermore, platelet-rich plasma can also effectively address hair loss in many cases.

 What else should I know about baldness cures?

 Until an actual baldness cure is invented, a robotic FUE hair transplant is a state-of-the-art procedure that can reverse the appearance of your hair loss.
-Hair Sciences Center has been at the forefront of hair restoration for two decades, so if a cure is on the horizon, watch this space.
+RESTORE has been at the forefront of hair restoration for two decades, so if a cure is on the horizon, watch this space.
 You’ll be the first to know.